JuPlutonic/hanami_rubyjobs.dev/README.md

 ```

 Copy files from development_docker/ to the project's root \
-and while you using development environment you should rename/move .dockerignore file.
+and while you using development environment you should rename/move .dockerignore file

 ```bash
 cp development_docker/* ./